CARBON STEEL VS. MILD STEEL: WHAT’S THE DIFFERENCE?

 How strong is carbon steel vs. mild steel?

-It is commonly asked whether carbon steel is harder than mild steel, but this is another trick question because mild steel is a type of carbon steel.
+It is commonly asked whether carbon steel is stronger than mild steel, but this is another trick question because mild steel is a type of carbon steel.
 However, there is a difference in hardness between the different types of carbon steel.
 Generally, the higher the carbon content in steel, the harder the steel is.
-However, this also means that the harder the steel, the more brittle it is.
-This means that high-carbon steel is harder than low-carbon steel but is also more brittle.
-This balance between hardness, ductility, and malleability makes mild carbon steel the ideal choice for most applications.

 start your projects with Service Steel